Sen-442b/sheets-subordinate/README.md

     npm run dev
     ```
  - Replace the url from `127.0.1` to `localhost` on your browser (IMPORTANT step for Oauth2 authentication)
+ - Raise an issue or contact me at `shubhenduse322@gmail` for quries
 ---

 ### Project Status <a name="status"></a>